Dylonni/42_IOT/p1/README.md

 end
 ```

-You will be able to run that Vagrant file and create a VM provided and configured by virtualbox, by running the command :
+With that Vagrantfile, you will be able to create a VM provided and configured by virtualbox, running on ubuntu.
+All by running the command :
 ~~~
  $ vagrant up
 ~~~